MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-4-Vessels-Foreign-Domestic-Trades/subjectgroup-ECFR9356f0b8b5be866-Arrival-Entry-Vessels/section-4.7a.md

 ##### § 4.7a Inward manifest; information required; alternative forms. #####

-Link to an amendment published at 86 FR 73631, Dec.
-28, 2021.

 The forms designated by § 4.7(a) as comprising the inward manifest shall be completed as follows:

 (a) *Ship's Stores Declaration.* Articles to be retained aboard as sea or ship's stores shall be listed on the Ship's Stores Declaration, CBP Form 1303.
 Less than whole packages of sea or ship's stores may be described as “sundry small and broken stores.”

 (b) *Crew's Effects Declaration.
 (CBP Form 1304).* (1) The declaration number of the Crew Member's Declaration, CBP Form 5129, prepared and signed by any officer or crewmember who intends to land articles in the United States, or the word “None,” shall be shown in item No. 7 on the Crew's Effects Declaration, CBP Form 1304 opposite the respective crewmember's name.

-(2) In lieu of describing the articles on CBP Form 1304, the master may furnish a Crew List, CBP Form I-418, endorsed as follows:

-I certify that this list, with its supporting crewmembers' declarations, is a true and complete manifest of all articles on board the vessel acquired abroad by myself and the officers and crewmembers of this vessel, other than articles exclusively for use on the voyage or which have been duly cleared through CBP in the United States.

-(Master.)The Crew List on Form I-418 shall show, opposite the crewmember's name, his shipping article number and, in column 5, the declaration number.
-If the crewmember has nothing to declare, the word “None” shall be placed opposite his name instead of a declaration number.

-(3) For requirements concerning the preparation of CBP Form 5129, see subpart G of part 148 of this chapter.
+(2) For requirements concerning the preparation of CBP Form 5129, see subpart G of part 148 of this chapter.

-(4) Any articles which are required to be manifested and are not manifested shall be subject to forfeiture and the master shall be subjected to a penalty equal to the value thereof, as provided in section 584, Tariff Act of 1930, as amended.
+(3) Any articles which are required to be manifested and are not manifested shall be subject to forfeiture and the master shall be subjected to a penalty equal to the value thereof, as provided in section 584, Tariff Act of 1930, as amended.

 (c) *Cargo Declaration.* (1) The Cargo Declaration (CBP Form 1302 submitted in accordance with paragraph (b)(2) or (b)(4) of this section) must list all the inward foreign cargo on board the vessel regardless of the U.S. port of discharge, and must separately list any other foreign cargo remaining on board (“FROB”).
 For the purposes of this part, “FROB” means cargo which is laden in a foreign port, is intended for discharge in a foreign port, and remains aboard a vessel during either direct or indirect stops at one or more intervening United States ports.
 The block designated “Arrival” at the top of the form shall be checked.
 The name of the shipper shall be set forth in the column calling for such information and on the same line where the bill of lading is listed for that shipper's merchandise.
 When more than one bill of lading is listed for merchandise from the same shipper, ditto marks or the word “ditto” may be used to indicate the same shipper.
 The cargo described in column Nos.
 6 and 7, and either column No. 8 *or* 9, shall refer to the respective bills of lading.
 Either column No. 8 *or* column No. 9 shall be used, as appropriate.
 The gross weight in column No. 8 shall be expressed in either pounds or kilograms.
 The measurement in column No. 9 shall be expressed according to the unit of measure specified in the Harmonized Tariff Schedule of the United States (HTSUS) (19 U.S.C.
 1202).